 Bitcoin solves inflation by capping its total supply.
 There will never be more than 21 million Bitcoins in existence, and each Bitcoin can be divided into 100 million units (called Satoshis, or Sats, for short).
 This makes the currency highly available to anyone who wants to use it, without the issue of inflation eroding its value.

 Centralization is a big problem for any kind of digital currency.
 It occurs when there is too much power in too few hands.

 This can take many forms, like when an entity has too much control over a network or too much control over the currency itself.
 Centralization is a big problem because it makes the system vulnerable to manipulation and corruption.

-Bitcoin solves the centralization problem by using a decentralized network of “nodes” (devices that keep the blockchain running) to validate transactions and create new blocks.
+Bitcoin solves the centralization problem by using a decentralized network of “nodes” (devices that keep the blockchain running) to validate transactions and create new Bitcoins and blocks.
 This means that no single entity has too much power over the network.